Auslander-Reiten triangles and Grothendieck groups of triangulated categories: Auslander--Reiten triangles and Grothendieck groups

 and integers $a_i$ for $i=1,2,\dots,r$ such that

 in $K_0(\T,0)$.
 Given an object $U$ in $\T$, \cref{likning bevares} now yields the equality

 in $\Z$.
 If $U$ is non-zero, our assumption on $X$ implies that the left-hand side of this equation is non-zero.
 Hence, there must for every non-zero object $U$ be an integer \mbox{$i\in \{1,\dots,r\}$} such that \mbox{$[U,A_i]-[U,B_i]+[U,C_i] \neq 0$}.
 In particular, this is true for every $U\in\indT$.
-By \cref{Proposition AR} part \textit{(2)}, this means that any indecomposable object in $\T$ is isomorphic to an object in the finite set $\{C_i,\Sigma^{-1}C_i\}_{i=1}^{r}$, which proves \textit{(1)}.
+By \cref{Lemma AR part 2} part \textit{(1)}, this means that any indecomposable object in $\T$ is isomorphic to an object in the finite set $\{C_i,\Sigma^{-1}C_i\}_{i=1}^{r}$, which yields our desired conclusion.